AnyBody/AMMR4-Beta/Docs/body/spine-rhythm.md

 The rhythm coefficients were derived from a review of spine literature.
 The values for spine and vertebra range-of-motion vary significantly in published studies, and no single complete dataset was found.
-Consequently, the rhythm presented here is a composite, designed to provide the most consistent and average set of rhythm coefficients.
+Consequently, the rhythm presented here is a composite set, designed to provide the most consistent and average set of rhythm coefficients.
 The two curves for the thoracic flexion rhythm is because this rhythm is defined as a bilinear rhythm with different coefficients for the positive and negative direction.
 The papers used to derive